thelou1s/flutter_engine/README.en.md

 ## Build instructions:

 * Build environment:
-1. Currently supports building in Linux and Mac;
+1. Supports building in Linux and Mac, mainly building gen_snapshot for Window environment;

 2. Please ensure that the current build environment can access the allowed_hosts field configured in the DEPS file.